 Please note that the script is provided to demonstrate automation possibilities and is not supported by Veeam Technical Support.
 Use it at your own risk.

-The script consists of several steps and performs the following operations:
+The script consists of steps that perform the following operations:

 Step 1.
-Organization Selection - this step defines the organization that data you want to migrate.
+Organization Selection - this step defines the organization which data you want to migrate.

 Step 2.
 Backup Proxy Selection - this step defines the backup proxy server that hosts existing backup data.